 To form the vegan cheesecake filling: Add dry ingredients (coconut flour and tapioca starch or cornstarch) to a mixing bowl and combine.
 Combine wet ingredients (coconut milk, agave, lemon juice, apple cider vinegar, vanilla flavoring) in a separate bowl and then add to the dry ingredients.
 Gently combine and transfer this mixture to the baking dish/pan and spread it on top of the crust.
 The mix should be wet but not pour-able – you’ll have to use a spoon to transfer it. (see pictures)

-Bake in the oven at 350F for 50 minutes or until the top of the cheesecake begins to turn golden brown.
+Bake in the oven at 350F for 55 minutes or until the top of the cheesecake begins to turn golden brown.
+If cheesecake stills seems too watery allow to bake for an extra 10 minutes.

 Prepare the strawberry jam.
 Add strawberries, vanilla flavoring, and agave to a saucepan over low/medium heat and cook until strawberries release their juices and are soft.
 Use a fork to press down on the strawberries to speed up the process.
 Takes around 10 minutes.